 How To Transfer a Domain Name To A New Registrar

-This article explains how to prepare your domain to be transferred from Bluehost to a new registrar.
-You'll initiate the transfer itself with the gaining registrar, but there are a few things you can do to ensure the process goes smoothly.
+This article will guide you in preparing your domain for transfer from Bluehost to a new registrar.
+Although you'll initiate the transfer with the new registrar, there are a few things you can do beforehand to ensure a smooth process.

 This process includes transfers to/from our MX partners.

-Are you transferring the ownership of your domain to another person?
-Read about Transferring Domain Ownership.
+Are you transferring ownership of your domain?
+Learn about transferring domain ownership.

 - Prepare Your Domain